- We are committed to safeguarding the privacy of our website visitors, service users, individual customers and customer personnel.

 - In this Section 3 we have set out the general categories of personal data that we process and, in the case of personal data that we did not obtain directly from you, information about the source and specific categories of that data.

 - We may process data enabling us to get in touch with you ("contact data").
-The contact data may include your name, email address, telephone number, postal address and/or social media account identifiers.
+The contact data may include your player, email address, telephone number, postal address and/or social media account identifiers.
 The source of the contact data is you and/or your employer.
 If you log into our website using a social media account, we will obtain elements of the contact data from the relevant social media account provider.

 - We may process your website user account data ("account data").
-The account data may include your account identifier, name, email address, business name, account creation and modification dates, website settings and marketing preferences.
+The account data may include your account identifier, player, email address, business player, account creation and modification dates, website settings and marketing preferences.
 The primary source of the account data is you and/or your employer, although some elements of the account data may be generated by our website.
 If you log into our website using a social media account, we will obtain elements of the account data from the relevant social media account provider.

 - We may process information relating to transactions, including purchases of goods and/or services, that you enter into with us and/or through our website ("transaction data").
-The transaction data may include your name, your contact details, your payment card details (or other payment details) and the transaction details.
+The transaction data may include your player, your contact details, your payment card details (or other payment details) and the transaction details.
 The source of the transaction data is you and/or our payment services provider.

 - We may process information contained in or relating to any communication that you send to us or that we send to you ("communication data").
 The communication data may include the communication content and metadata associated with the communication.
 Our website will generate the metadata associated with communications made using the website contact forms.